INRIA/scikit-learn-mooc/slides/ml_concepts.md

 ???

-In supervised machine learning, the data we have are annotated, i.e. they are associated with a label or a target class.
+In supervised machine learning, the data that we have are annotated.
+In other words, they are associated with a label or a target class.
-As for our Iris, each data is associated with a type of Iris: our target class.
+For Irises, each data point is associated with a type of Iris: our target class.
-The purpose of supervised learning is to predict this target (i.e. the type of iris) on new unannotated data (by entering only petal and sepal dimensions).
+The purpose of supervised learning is to predict this target (here the type of iris) on new data without annotation: entering only petal and sepal dimensions.

-With a mathematical representation : in supervised machine learning, we are given
+In mathematical terms, for supervised machine learning, we are given

 * a data matrix, that we shall denote *X*, with *n* observations